joelvaneenwyk/js-dos-docs/Writerside/topics/DOSBox-X.md

 # DOSBox-X

 The DOSBox-X emulation backend is capable of running operating systems up to Windows 98/ME.
-You can utilize it to run Windows games or arbitrary Windows programs.
+You can use it to run Windows games or arbitrary Windows programs.
 It may be a bit slower than traditional DOSBox emulation.

 DOSBox-X emulation supports execution in worker, networking, and all other features that js-dos provides.